The galaxy halo formation in the absence of violent relaxation and a universal density profile of the halo center: Introduction

-\end{proof} For the Milky Way galaxy it means that the energies of the majority of the particles have not changed more than $4$-$5$ times; for less massive (and, consequently, more concentrated) haloes the assumption is even softer.
+Concentration $c_{vir}$ of the Milky Way galaxy lies between $12$ and $17$ \citep{klypin}, and should be even higher for smaller galaxies \citep{navarro2010}.
+So the moderate relaxation supposition means that the energies of the majority of the particles have not changed more than $4$-$5$ times for the Milky Way galaxy; for less massive haloes the assumption is even softer.
 Of course, there are always particles, which energies have changed more than (\ref{15a1}); however, we suppose that their fraction is small.
 The condition of the moderate relaxation will be specified and restated in the Discussion section.

 We should underline that we suggest the moderate relaxation only for relatively low-mass objects like haloes of galaxies.
 Moreover, despite of all the reasoning above, this is no more than a hypothesis: now the assumption cannot be certainly proved, while the validity of all results of this article depends on the feasibility of this basic supposition.
-However, as we will see, the fulfilment of condition (\ref{15a1}) automatically leads to a central density profile in good agreement with observations \citep{16}.
+However, as we will see, the fulfilment of condition (\ref{15a1}) automatically leads to a central density profile in good agreement with observations.
 For this reason alone it is worthy to consider the moderate relaxation, at least as a hypothesis.